javalce/create-javalce-app/README.md

 Options:
     --version              Output the version number
-    -h, --help             Display help for command
+    --help                 Display help for command
-    -n, --name <name>      Name of the project (default: "my-project") -t, --template <name>  Template to use (default: "react") -tw, --tailwind        Add TailwindCSS to the project (default: false)
+    -n, --name <name>      Name of the project (default: "my-project") -t, --template <name>  Template to use (default: "react-ts")
 ```

-Currently supported templates are:

-- `react`: React project with TypeScript, ESLint and Prettier
-- `next`: Next.js project with TypeScript, ESLint and Prettier

 ## Questions?